 Debate on targets, indictors and principles on measuring the distribution, quantity, quality and accessibility of public space.

+Public places should be designed as flexible space to support multiple uses and activities by communities, recognizing the importance of the informal economy.

 5. Existing Platforms/projects